Jay Graydon. Official Web Site. Homepage Home Contact us Sonic Thrust Records Buy Jay's Albums

 Now if you are doing this right it will sound like the sound sample below (well, more or less).....
 Anyway, for inspiration ..... enjoy the original - the REAL thing!!

-Soundbite Button It Will Be Alright the three part harmony solo - the wire choir.
-(167 K .au file)
+sound fileIT WILL BE ALRIGHT the three part harmony solo - the wire choir.

 Horizontal Bar